 The Incubating Interdisciplinary Initiatives (I 3) award program fosters new interdisciplinary research projects and collaborative partnerships across departments and colleges at UO.
-Funding under this program is to be used to successfully develop a novel transdisciplinary line of research that leads to submission of one or more applications to external support for a longer-term project.
+Funding under this program is to be used to successfully develop a novel transdisciplinary line of research that leads to the submission of one or more applications to external support for a longer-term project.
 Recipients are expected to submit a proposal within 24 to 36 months of receipt of an I3 Award.

-Award Announcement: Mid-June
+Award Announcement: Late March 2021

 Eligibility: Faculty members who are tenured or tenure track and career non-tenure track faculty in the research associate and research professor classification with full time (1.0 FTE) appointments who will hold a UO appointment during the academic year(s) of the research award are eligible.
 Emeritus, retired, courtesy, Visiting, instructor, postdoc, librarian, and pro-term faculty are ineligible.
-Faculty members may submit only ONE application as principal investigator, but may serve as a team member on other proposals.
+Faculty members may submit only ONE application as principal investigator but may serve as a team member on other proposals.
 Faculty members funded through the I 3 program are not eligible to compete in future grant cycles for three years from the activation date of the successful proposal.
 Funding preference is given to investigators without active VPRI seed funding from other internal awards programs.

 Scope of the Award / Use of Funds

 I3 Awards provide up to $50,000 in support.
 The award supports expenses over a project period that may not exceed 24 months.

 The expected outcome is the submission of a proposal for extramural funding for a center, program, or large-scale research grant that involves multiple faculty investigators for an award period of three or more years.
 External partnerships and collaborations are encouraged.